 As a regular reader of this series you know, that I like swing songs played with uncommon instruments, here it's a harp, played by Mario “Harp” Lorenzi.
 I got introduced to this Song of the Week by Mitya Kuznetsov – a great swing DJ from Moscow! – at The Snowball ten days ago.

 Mario Lorenzi (29.05.1894 – 01.06.1967), born in Florence, Italy, was a classically trained harpist.
 In the 1920s he moved to England.

 In 1926, Lorenzi was invited by Jay Whidden, a popular bandleader in the UK, to play with his band.
-Lorenzi mainly played alto sax or clarinet with the band, but his harp could first be heard on record on “I Don’t Want Nobody But You” recorded on October 12th 1926, one of the earliest appearances of a harp on a dance band recording. [source: Jay Whidden – A Lifetime In Music]
+Lorenzi mainly played alto sax or clarinet with the band, but his harp could first be heard on record on “I Don’t Want Nobody But You” recorded on October 12th 1926, one of the earliest appearances of a harp on a dance band recording. [source: Jay Whidden – A Lifetime In Music – link is dead]

 In the 1930s, Lorenzi made recordings under his own name.
 He died in 1967 in London.